Chengru-Song/webApp/README.md

 ## Future Work

-Unravel the relationship among network latency, network speed and the number of workers.
-Analyze the reason why the increase in workers will not decrease the inference time with the same multiple.
+- Unravel the relationship among network latency, network speed and the number of workers.